JK-Tech24/MSc-AI-ePortfolio/Intelligent-Agents/index.md

 # MSc-AI-ePortfolio

-Welcome to my module Research Methods and Professional Practice e-portfolio.
-This includes collaborative discussions, reflective activities, seminar worksheets, and analysis pieces — all aimed at developing the skills and knowledge needed for effective and ethical research in Artificial Intelligence.
+Welcome to my module Intelligent Agents e-portfolio.
+This includes collaborative discussions, practical activities, and deep learning exercises — all focused on understanding how intelligent agents operate, communicate, and learn.

 ---